ShuichiK1/211Project_Group3/README.md

 ![alt text](https://github.com/ShuichiK1/211Project_Group3/blob/main/images/individual_search1.png)

 The result is given as a string of different information.
-From left to right, you can see the task nae, points received, earnable points, calculated numerical grade, and the corresponding letter grade.
+From left to right, you can see the task name, points received, earnable points, calculated numerical grade, and the corresponding letter grade.

 ![alt text](https://github.com/ShuichiK1/211Project_Group3/blob/main/images/individual_search2.png)